tidalcycles/strudel/paper/demo.md

 The downside of using OSC is that it requires the user to install SuperCollider and its sc3plugins library, which can be difficult.

 The MIDI output can be used to send MIDI messages to either external instruments or to other programs on the same device.
-Web MIDI is currently only supported on chromium-based browsers.
+Web MIDI is currently only supported on Chromium-based browsers.

 # Future Outlook